The second outing of Words on the Waves Writers Festival will take place May 31 – June 5, 2023.

 Can I volunteer at the Festival?

 Yes!
-We are actively seeking volunteers.
-Please see the Volunteers page for more details or contact us here.
+We are incredibly grateful to our team of volunteers, and consistently recruit.
+Please see the Volunteers page (in the footer of the website) for more details or contact us here.

 Can I present my work at the Festival or recommend an author for the event?

-We have confirmed most of our authors for the 2021 festival, but for 2022 we welcome ideas from Central Coast writers as well those from further afield.
+We have confirmed our authors for the 2023 festival, but we welcome ideas from Central Coast writers as well those from further afield for 2024.

-Invitations are then issued at the discretion of the programming committee, who design the program well ahead of each festival.
+Author invitations are issued at the discretion of the programming committee, who design the program well ahead of each festival.

 Do you run professional development events for writers?